humdrum-tools/humdrum-documentation/tool/record/index.md

 ### SAMPLE OUTPUT

-The following examples illustrate how **record** may be used.
+The following examples illustrate how <span class="tool">record</span> may be used.
 A simple command invocation is:

 > ` record`